 - Using the Results of ‘Antifraud service’ Check-up

-To install the module follow instructions from Installing addons from the Marketplace.
+To install the addon, follow the instructions from Installing Addons from the Marketplace.

-When installed proceed to the module settings page to configure it:
+Once the addon has been installed, proceed to the addon settings page to configure it:

 - AntiFraud module service key : Specify the service key you’ve got in the subsciption confirmation e-mail.